Danny Huston as Ben “the Butcher” Diamond, sadistic and volatile Miami gangster

 How to Get the Look

-Don’t let the bright colors fool you; underneath all that yellow and cream is a dangerous man who just knows a thing or two about stylish comfort in warm weather.
+Don’t let the bright colors fool you; underneath all that yellow and cream is a dangerous man who just happens to know a thing or two about stylish comfort in warm weather.

 - Yellow linen “pocketless guayabera” shirt with spread collar, covered front fly placket, 3-button side vents, double/French cuffs, and fancy-stitched strips down each front panel and center back with decorative buttons